masinism/videopiano/README.md

 * use included videoplayer for online video recordings

 # License
-* Open source / license soon
+* Free for personal home use.
 * Hire us for customizations, installations for exhibitions at [Masinism Studio](https://www.masinism.ee)